ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Documentation fragments
 -----------------------

-If you're writing multiple related modules, they may share common documentation, such as authentication details or file mode settings.
+If you're writing multiple related modules, they may share common documentation, such as authentication details, file mode settings, ``notes:`` or ``seealso:`` entries.
 Rather than duplicate that information in each module's ``DOCUMENTATION`` block, you can save it once as a doc_fragment plugin and use it in each module's documentation.
 In Ansible, shared documentation fragments are contained in a ``ModuleDocFragment`` class in `lib/ansible/plugins/doc_fragments/ <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/doc_fragments>`_.
 To include a documentation fragment, add ``extends_documentation_fragment: FRAGMENT_NAME`` in your module's documentation.

 .. _note:
-  * in 2.8 the Ansible directories for doc fragments changed, see documentation of previous versions to find the old locations.
+  * in Ansible 2.8 the Ansible directories for doc fragments changed, see documentation of previous versions to find the old locations.

 .. versionadded:: 2.8

-Since version 2.8, you can have user supplied doc_fragments by using a ``doc_fragments`` directory adjacent to play or role, just like any other plugin.
+Since Ansible 2.8, you can have user supplied doc_fragments by using a ``doc_fragments`` directory adjacent to play or role, just like any other plugin.

 For example, all AWS modules should include:

 .. code-block:: yaml+jinja

     extends_documentation_fragment:
     - aws
     - ec2

 You can find more examples by searching for ``extends_documentation_fragment`` under the Ansible source tree.